timkicker/megav4-projects/README.md

 You are more than welcome to help translating the German comments to English.
-*Note: Work is still in progress, expect some projects not to work correctly*
+*Note: Work is still in progress, expect some projects to not work properly*